 In the APMS, an employee may bump into a position held by another employee in a lower retention subgroup, provided the position is in the same career path and pay band or one pay band lower.
 An employee may retreat into a position held by an employee with a lower RIF service computation date in the same subgroup, provided the position is in the same career path and pay band or one pay band lower.
-A preference eligible employee with a 30 percent or more service-connected compensable disability may retreat to a position held by a lower standing employee in the same subgroup, provided the position is in the same refer to "NIST Alternative Personnel Management System (APMS) Project Operating Procedures," Section II.D.1.a(2).
+A preference eligible employee with a 30 percent or more service-connected compensable disability may retreat to a position held by a lower standing employee in the same subgroup, provided the position is in the same career path and pay band or two pay bands lower.
+Please refer to "NIST Alternative Personnel Management System (APMS) Project Operating Procedures," Section II.D.1.a(2).